Skip to main content

 2025.01.24 Active duty forces to bolster security at U.S. southern border

-USNORTHCOM again reports that approximately 1,500 active-duty troops from U.S. Army and Marine Corps have been deployed to the southern border to support detection, monitoring, and and reinforcement of physical barriers.
+USNORTHCOM again reports that approximately 1,500 active-duty troops from U.S. Army and Marine Corps have been deployed to the southern border to support detection, monitoring, and reinforcement of physical barriers.

 View Document